 During the processing of astrophotos, there are times where it is necessary to determine the coordinates, orientation, and field of view.
-For example, an image must be solved in order to use
+For example, an PixInsight Image Solver must be completed in order to use

 • Spectro-photometric Color Calibration: Requires image solving in order to match your image with the Gaia data set in order to apply proper color calibration